hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 Each category has a priority in this yt-dlp extension.
 **Categories listed higher in the table have higher priority.**

-To enable SponsorBlock in the yt-dlp extension, set the desired yt-dlp categories using the ***sponsor_block*** option in the [YOUTUBE] section of the configuration file:
+To enable SponsorBlock in the yt-dlp extension, set the desired yt-dlp categories using the ***sponsor_block*** setting in the [YOUTUBE] section of the configuration file:
 ```
 sponsor_block=sponsor, interaction, selfpromo, music_offtopic
 ```